Blogging for Beginners: How to Be a Blogger and Make Your Own Blog

 Using WordPress.org, your web address will look something like this: https://www.yourdomainname.com

 I am hosting my blog on WordPress.org and you can see my web address is: https://www.ashknows.com.
 Let’s suppose, I have my blog on WordPress.com.
 In this case, my web address will look like: https://www.ashknows.wordpress.com.
-Here my domain will be treated as sub-domain because it is using the web host and server of WordPress.com.
+Here my domain will be treated as a sub-domain because it is using the web host and server of WordPress.com.

 Read this article for learning more about this topic: